-Time: Tuesday and Thursday 2:00pm-3:20pm
+Time: Monday and Wednesday 3:45pm-5:05pm

-Place: Room 316, Carnegie
+Place: Room 124, Carnegie

 Description: Geometry is one branch of mathematics that has many applications in the "real world."
-It is also very useful in other areas of mathematics and much of modern mathematics was developed to answer geometric questions.
+It is also very useful in other areas of mathematics and much of modern mathematics was first developed to answer questions from geometry.
 Unfortunately, the amount of time devoted to geometry in present-day curricula (from kindergarten through graduate school) is at an all time low.
 This course will concentrate on building geometric intuition in 2- and 3-dimensional euclidean space and developing an understanding of two non-euclidean geometries: spherical geometry and projective geometry.